 Lyme disease is a serious health concern in Chester County.
-The Facilities & Parks Department is taking proactive steps to protect the public.
+The Parks and Preservation Department is taking proactive steps to protect the public.

 In November 2015, the ranger staff first placed the 4-poster tick control stations at Warwick County Park.
-Another was added at Nottingham County Park in November 2017.
+Shortly after additional stations were added at Nottingham County Park, Hibernia County Park, Springton Manor Farm and Black Rock Sanctuary.
 These devices work by luring deer and other wildlife in with corn.

 Permethrin, a tickicide, is placed on the rollers and applied to the animals as they feed.
 This tickicide is commonly found in products meant for people and is not absorbed into the body.